TanvirJoardar/Hamming-Code-In-Computer-Network/README.md

 # Hamming Code

+Hamming code is a set of error-correction codes that can be used to detect and correct the errors that can occur when the data is moved or stored from the sender to the receiver.
+It is technique developed by R.W.
+Hamming for error correction.
 ## Redundant bits –

 Redundant bits are extra binary bits that are generated and added to the information-carrying bits of data transfer to ensure that no bits were lost during the data transfer.